Karen & Jim's Galapagos Adventure, June 2001

 Monday, June 4, on Floreana

-AM: Punte Cormorant and Corona del Diable (Devils Crown),
+AM: Punte Cormorant and Corona del Diable (Devil’s Crown), flamingos, other birds

 Late at "Post Office" to drop off letters.